How to make elderberry syrup

-I also recommend getting dried elderberries from Mountain Rose Herbs or The Bulk Herb Store!
+I also recommend getting dried elderberries from Mountain Rose Herbs!
 While my preference is to use fresh berries, those are only available for a couple of weeks each year (and you have to go pick them yourself!) so I’ve purchased dried berries from the above stores many times myself.

 - ½ cup dried elderberries (or one cup fresh)

 - 2 cups water boiling water

 - optional herbs: 2 Tbsp dried Mullein, Ginger, Rose hips, Licorice, or 1 stick cinnamon